-In some cases, while working with MapTiler Desktop, you might come across the "can't warp" error message.
+In some cases, while working with MapTiler Engine, you might come across the "can't warp" error message.
 In this article, we'll explain the possible reasons for such an error and show you what you can do to fix them.

 It might happen that, while trying to render a map, you'll get the error that looks like this:

 Below, you'll find the two most common causes for this error and solutions to fix them.

 If you used the "Assign visually" function from the "Geolocation" menu, you had to choose the ground control points (GCPs), to overlay your input image over the basemap.
 If you changed the input coordinate system after georeferencing the image, you might get the "can't warp" error.
 The reason for it is that the GCPs are saved in the coordinate system that was chosen at the moment of opening the georeferencing tool and some coordinate systems are inherently incompatible.
 Take for example Web Mercator(EPSG:3857) and WGS84(EPSG:4326) - the former uses meters as the basic unit while the latter operates on degrees and both have completely different bounds.
 Therefore, if you chose the GCPs in the Mercator projection, and then switched to WGS84, the GCPs you picked will not make any sense in the new projection.

 - Change the setting in the "Geolocation" menu to the default one (or any other than "GCPs" for that matter).

 - Choose the input coordinate system you wish to use using the "Coordinates" menu.

 - Georeference the image once again using the visual georeferencing tool ("Geolocation" -> "Assign visually...")

 Geolocation out of the CRS bounds